 Pregnancy hormones and increased body fluids can be the reasons for increased urine output throughout pregnancy.
 The following factors may cause frequent urination in various trimesters.

-- First trimester: Pregnancy hormone hCG and progesterone can be the culprit of frequent urination in the first trimester.
+- First trimester: Pregnancy hormone progesterone can be the culprit of frequent urination in the first trimester.
 These hormones increase the blood flow to the pelvic area, making the kidneys work more and increasing the urine output (2).

 - Second trimester: The urgency to urinate may reduce a little after you enter the second trimester.
 However, frequent urination may increase gradually as the baby grows.
 This can be due to increased pressure exerted by the uterus on the bladder.